Codecademy/docs/content/sql/concepts/commands/terms/create-index/create-index.md

 ---
-Title: 'CREATE INDEX'
+Title: "CREATE INDEX"
-Description: 'Creates an index on existing columns in a table.
-Indexes cannot be seen by the user of a database; they just help speed up queries.'
+Description: "Creates an index on existing columns in a table.
+Indexes cannot be seen by the user of a database; they just help speed up queries."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Database'
+  - "Database"
-  - 'Index'
+  - "Index"
-  - 'Queries'
+  - "Queries"
-  - 'PostgreSQL'
+  - "PostgreSQL"
-  - 'MySQL'
+  - "MySQL"
-  - 'SQLite'
+  - "SQLite"
-  - 'Tables'
+  - "Tables"
 CatalogContent:
-  - 'learn-sql'
+  - "learn-sql"
-  - 'paths/analyze-data-with-sql'
+  - "paths/analyze-data-with-sql"
 ---

 The **`CREATE INDEX`** command creates an [index](https://www.codecademy.com/resources/docs/sql/indexes) on one or more existing columns from a table.
 Indexes cannot be seen by the user of a database; they just help speed up queries.